 Dr. Martha Mendoza teaches Linguistics and Spanish Linguistics.
-She has taught courses on History of Spanish, Structure of Spanish, Spanish Morpho-Syntax, Spanish Phonology & Dialectology, Semantics, Pragmatics, Bilingualism, Grammaticalization, Cognitive Linguistics, and Endangered Languages, among others.
-Her research fields include linguistic politeness, grammaticalization, language contact, bilingualism, spatial language, P'urhepecha (Mexican indigenous language), and Spanish in the U.S.
+She has taught courses on History of Spanish, Structure of Spanish, Spanish Morpho-Syntax, Spanish Phonology & Dialectology, Semantics, Pragmatics, Bilingualism, Grammaticalization, Cognitive Linguistics, Typology, and Endangered Languages, among others.
+Her research fields include linguistic politeness, grammaticalization, language contact, bilingualism, spatial language, Nahuatl, P'urhepecha, and Spanish varieties.

 Currently, she is working on the compilation of a bilingual dictionary P’urhepecha-Spanish.